 Watch the video below to download a .doc document:

-*Chromebook modified directions: hold down both the Alt and Shift keys and click on the link.
+*Chromebook directions: hold down both the Alt and Shift keys and click on the link.
 Select Download file option.
 Your downloads folder will open, and BEFORE you click SAVE, replace the XX in the filename with your initials.

 2. Now it's time to upload your document to Google Drive.

 This step is similar to how you would upload any file to the Cloud (Google's server) so you can access it anywhere that there is an Internet connection.

 a.
 To upload a file to Google Drive, first locate and open the folder created in Quest 1 (4.suite tools..) and click on the folder to open it.

 b.
 Click on the +New icon and select File Upload.